DaVikingMan/FalconXOS/README.md

 TRelease Updates
 :
-    XriFeature
+    XriFeatureTwo
 :
 ---------------------------------------------------------------------------------------------------------------------------------------

 Known Bugs
 {
-  -Only Note command is available(and that is Exit).
+   |

+   - Only Exit command works in Note.
    -Some options in TextAdventure close the program without asking whether to exit or not.

+   |
 }

 ---------------------------------------------------------------------------------------------------------------------------------------